Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development. We are constituted with three board members.

 At Kuthetha Nathi / Talk to Us, we envisage a network of sustainable hubs of quality mental health care, accessible to everyone, regardless of socioeconomic circumstances.
 Society is collaborative - we help one another for the common good.

-At Kuthetha Nathi / Talk to Us, we are committed to developing a respected training framework that may equip and nurture lay counsellors, guiding their efforts toward impactful community outreach.
+At Kuthetha Nathi / Talk to Us, we are committed to developing a respected training framework that may equip and nurture community counsellors, guiding their efforts toward impactful community outreach.
 Through compassion, capacity-building, and connection, we aim to strengthen a network of care that reaches those most in need.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.